OctopusDeploy/blog/blog/2020-08/self-service-runbooks/index.md

 - Runbook consumer - Runbook consumers can view and execute runbooks.
 - Runbook producer - Runbook producers can edit and execute runbooks.

-Using these roles, you can give a developer the ability to execute a runbook in Development and Test, but not Staging or Production.
+Using these roles with scoping, you can give a developer the ability to execute a runbook in Development and Test, but not Staging or Production.

 ## Examples of self-service tasks
 Below is a list of some of the types of activities that could be implemented for self-service.
 This is my no means an exhaustive list, it is meant to give you a starting point for what is possible.